Maintenance Requirements by System and Appliance

 Formal home inspections are not typically required on an ongoing basis to keep your home warranty active.
 However, there are three important exceptions:

 - At enrollment.
-Many providers conduct or require an inspection when you first purchase coverage to identify pre-existing conditions that won't be covered.
+Some providers require or encourage an inspection when you first purchase coverage to identify pre-existing conditions that won't be covered.
+See our full guide on home warranty inspection requirements for provider-by-provider details.

 - During a claim.
 The warranty company sends its own technician to assess the situation.
 This is functionally an inspection, and their findings determine whether the claim is approved.